MariellaTheAverage/metrica/metrica/readme.md

 `python3 manage.py runserver <PORT>`

 Replace PORT with the port you'd like the app to listen on.
 Will default to 80 if omitted

+## Planned improvements
+- Cascade deletion support
+- Search and sort filters for the Product view and the Metric view
+- Better looking modals
+- Editable entry names